Skip to main content

 Teaching

-Red is a Fellow of the Higher Education Academy.
-She is passionate about developing student-centred teaching approaches, and in hosting interactions with practitioners from media, arts and heritage organisations.
+Red is a Senior Fellow of the Higher Education Academy.
+They are passionate about developing student-centred teaching approaches and hosting interactions with practitioners from media, arts and heritage organisations.

-Red teaches in the fields of cultural memory, gender studies, research methodologies, and the politics of representation.
-She is Programme Director of the MA Cultural and Creative Industries.
+Red teaches across the subject areas of cultural memory, gender, media, research methodologies, creative citizenship, and the politics of representation.

 Expertise and Public Engagement

 Red is regularly involved in public lectures, including invited talks at the Barbican and Tate Modern.
-She is happy to speak to the media about any area of her research expertise.
+They are happy to speak to the media about any areas of their research expertise.

-Red was a UK national expert for FRAGEN, a pan-European digital memory project archiving key feminist texts.
+Committed to public engagement, Red was a UK national expert for FRAGEN, a pan-European memory project archiving key feminist texts.